yakhyo/yakhyo.github.io/about.md

 ## Background 🎓

 I have a background as an ML Software Engineer with 3+ years of industrial and 2+ years of academic experience delivering impactful solutions across various industries.
+I hold a Master's degree in Computer Science from Gachon University.
 I enjoy sharing my knowledge and experiences through my writing.
 I also have a YouTube channel where I share tutorials on programming languages.
 This blog is a space where I document my thoughts, ideas, and insights on various topics that interest me.

 ## Interests 🌟